Our Garden Center is Closed for the Season. See you in Spring 2025!

 Edible Qualities

-American Flag Leeks is an annual vegetable plant that is commonly grown for its edible qualities.
+American Flag Leeks is an annual vegetable plant that is typically grown for its edible qualities.
 The entire above-ground parts of the plant are edible, and are typically harvested when mature.
 The edible parts have a mild taste and a crisp texture.

 The plant is most often used in the following ways: